tmpfs/trucks/README.md

 ### Lifecycle

-Lifecycle callbacks use names that are used to hook into events when iterating the component tree:
+Lifecycle callbacks are functions that hook into events when iterating the component tree:

 * `begin` Called before the tree is walked.
 * `enter` Called when entering a node before visitor functions are invoked.